 In addition, you might search the web for Ten Best Podcasts in (name of industry).

 Ready to introduce yourself to the podcast world?
 Let’s consider timely topics that would be compelling to your target market and then discover where they might be listening for advice.
-Contact me at Janet@JanetLFalk.com or call me at 212.677.5770 and we’ll develop a plan.
-Together, we’ll get you ready for prime time. .
+Contact me at Janet@JanetLFalk.com , set an appointment here or call me at 212.677.5770 and we’ll develop a plan.
+Together, we’ll get you ready for prime time.